DegreeBachelor of Science in Dental Hygiene

-The Department of Dental Hygiene offers students the opportunity to:
+The Dental Hygiene Completion Program offers students the opportunity to:

-- Provide individuals and groups with up-to-date dental hygiene care as an essential component of comprehensive, interprofessional health care.
+- Explore compassionate and competent dental hygiene care founded on evidenced-based scientific knowledge, as an essential component of comprehensive interprofessional health care and community-based health care.

-- Explore the complexities of ethical decision-making as it relates to professional situations.
+- Explore the complexities of ethical decision-making as it relates to professional expectations and social responsibility.